-- We invoke a quiescent search so that searching is not stopped in the middle of a sequence of forced actions and counter-actions due to a fixed searching depth limit. - A sequence of checking and unchecking and finally leads to checkmate. - A sequence of moves with very limited number of choices. - A sequence of piece exchanges. - $\triangleright$ It is p's turns to move, p will carry on the rest of exchanges only if he will be profitable. - Example: red pawn will capture black rook in red's turn, but black rook will not capture red pawn in black's turn.
+- We invoke a quiescent search so that searching is not stopped in the middle of a sequence of forced actions and counter-actions due to a fixed searching depth limit. - A sequence of checking and unchecking and finally leads to checkmate. - A sequence of moves with very limited number of choices. - A sequence of piece exchanges. - ▶ It is p's turns to move, p will carry on the rest of exchanges only if he will be profitable.